haxtheweb/edtechjoker/draft-outline.md

 Row 3 (right): React

 Next week, we'll review these and look for similarities and differences in implementation between them.
 To clarify my expectations:
+- Watch my video to ensure you've got the baseline of all the things down
+- Implement those things while watching in your own card to clean it up so you get better grades on week 3 (we are in 4...)
-- you DEPLOY hello world boilerplate for all 4
+- you **DEPLOY** hello world boilerplate for all 4 frameworks listed above by using Vercel's GUI
-- You answer the questions below relative to that
+- You answer the questions below relative to that process when you pull the code down locally / review it on github (since its wired to your github)
-- You do the framework based on your row your sitting in and try to port your card to it.
-Focus on porting the HTML and CSS at this time
+- You try to implement your card **after cleaning it up from watching my video** in the framework based on your row your sitting in.
+You do this by pulling the code locally to your machine and working on it in VSCode / local development via `npm install` / `npm start`. **Focus on porting the HTML and CSS at this time**
-  - If you want to take a stab at it, attempt to port the JS so that it still works in your framework using the framework ways of getting this code to register using its component architecture
+  - If you want to take a stab at it, attempt to port the JS so that it still works in your framework using the framework ways of getting this code to register using its component architecture.
+We will be getting into that in the near future as an assignment so this can get you ahead if you find the 1st part easy.
+The cleaner the code when merging your projects together, the easier this is.
-- You push this code up and hopefully vercel builds your demo with your card out on the web (if it doesn't, explore their website as to what went wrong / what the error messages are)
+- You push this code up and vercel builds your demo with your card out on the web (if it doesn't, explore their website as to what went wrong / what the error messages are)

 ## Submission via GIST then turned into Canvas
-- links to your github repos for each hello world as deployed on vercel
+- links to your github repos for each hello world as deployed on vercel (click some UI buttons, generate github links, this should be easy)
-- link to your repo that has your attempt to port your card to the framework you had assigned
+- link to your repo that has your attempt to port your card to the framework you had assigned (where the bulk of work happens)
 - Provide answers to these questions:
   - What are the similarities and what are the differences in repo structure?
 Find 5 similarities and 1 difference between each of the 4.
   - Look at the syntax of a js/template file from each.
 What is vanilla and what seems to be library specific?
   - Review package.json - What is common amongst them, what's different?
 What commands can we run?
 Try to run all the different commands in the repo for each project.
   - Rank order these for readability / ease of your understanding and give a brief justification as to why you thought 1 was the easiest and 4 was the hardest to understand (or that you didn't understand!)
+- turn in a link to your gist that has the above info in canvas

 ### Final note on Week 4
 - We'll keep iterating over this
+- I am not keep tabs on if you watch my video, however if your code has issues it will be penalized as opposed to "hey try" feedback from before.
+The video is intended to cut through a lot of misconceptions.
 - This is a **PROGRAMMING FOR THE WEB** course.
 Frameworks are a step toward actual programming by my definition which is that you can build real applications
 - No one is able to build a "real" application using the stock methods that we have attempted in the first few weeks here
 - I said this course would be confusing.
 The industry is confusing.
-You have to make meaning, try, fail, iterate, succeed and make your own meaning
+You have to make meaning, try, fail, iterate, succeed and make your own meaning.
+You got this.

 > EVERYTHING BELOW HERE IS SUBJECT TO CHANGE
 # EVERYTHING BELOW HERE IS SUBJECT TO CHANGE